opnsense/docs/source/manual/how-tos/ipsec-s2s-conn-route.rst

 Gateways
 .....................

-Next step on both ends is to define a gateway (:menuselection:`System->Gateways->Single`) which reaches the other end of this channel, the interface should be automatically created and is called :code:`ipsec10` in this example.
+Next step on both ends is to define a gateway (:menuselection:`System->Gateways->Configuration`) which reaches the other end of this channel, the interface should be automatically created and is called :code:`ipsec10` in this example.

 Both ends will need a gateway pointing at each other :